• Skip to main content

 Grow light causing heat stress

 The best way to deal with heat stress is not to have to deal with it at all.
-If you know what can cause heat stress in marijuana plants, you can take steps to prevent it from occurring in the first place.
+If you know what can cause heat stress in marijuana plants, you can take steps to prevent this common weed growing issue from occurring in the first place.

 • Low humidity: Plants increase transpiration when under stress.
 The transpiration process requires moisture to be in the air and in the plant’s roots.
 Areas with low humidity will not have enough moisture to allow for transpiration.